-A two-layer PCB can easily be manufactured by a professional PCB Prototyping factory (e.g., wellpcb.com), and can also be made at home.
-Two layer PCB has only the top and the bottom copper layers.
+A two-layer PCB can easily be manufactured by a professional PCB Prototyping factory (e.g., wellpcb.com) and made at home.
+Two-layer PCB has only the top and the bottom copper layers.

-It is a simple design to come up with not forgetting how economical it is too.
+It is a simple design to come up with, not forgetting how economical it is too.
 This PCB design can easily be manufactured at home with the right software.
-It is mostly just made with PCB prototyping companies.
+It is mostly just made by PCB prototyping companies.

-The PCB layers in this design are mainly the signal layer which forms the top layer and the bottom layer that is made up of electrical components.
+The PCB layers in this design are mainly the signal layer which forms the top layer, and the bottom layer made up of electrical components.
 All the components of a double layer PCB are as follows:

 There are some places in which double layer PCB’s are used.
 Some of the areas of application include the following: